locka99/cpp-to-rust-book/compiling_and_linking/index.md

 # Compiling and Linking in More Detail

-## Your main() entry point
+## Your main\(\) entry point

-Rust has a main function just like C/C++ which is usually called main() .
+Rust has a main function just like C\/C++ which is usually called `main()`. [^1]

-It doesn’t take any arguments unlike C++ and it doesn’t return anything but neither of these are problems.
+It doesn’t take any arguments unlike C++ and it doesn’t return anything but if you need to get arguments or set a return code you can do so.

-Note Rust can override the use of main() as the default entry point but you can override it using a special #[start] directive.

 ### Processing command-line arguments

-In C/C++, the entry point takes argc, and argv arguments.
-Argc is the number of arguments and argv is an array of char * pointers that specify those arguments.
+In C\/C++, the entry point takes argc, and argv arguments.
+Argc is the number of arguments and argv is an array of char \* pointers that specify those arguments.

 These are used to access the command-line parameters that the program was invoked with.

 Rust doesn't expose them this way.
-Instead you can access the command-line parameters from std::env::args().
-Namespacing is covered later, but std::env::args() means we are invoking the function called args() which resides inside a module env which resides inside a module std.
+Instead you can access the command-line parameters from std::env::args\(\).
+Namespacing is covered later, but std::env::args\(\) means we are invoking the function called args\(\) which resides inside a module env which resides inside a module std.

-The function args() returns the parameters in a string array.
+The function args\(\) returns the parameters in a string array.
 As with C++, the first element of the array at index 0 is the command itself:

 ```rust
 fn main() {